 Tolls.
 The largest part of the Commission's revenues is derived from the collection of all rates, rents, fees, charges, fines or other income derived by the Commission from the vehicular usage of the System and all rights to receive the same (as defined in the Senior Indenture, collectively the "Tolls").
 The Tolls are pledged to secure the Commission's outstanding Senior Revenue Bonds (also referred to herein as the "Turnpike Revenue Bonds") issued under the Senior Indenture and other parity obligations under the Senior Indenture (including certain interest rate swap agreements), which are subject to or may be issued under the terms of the Senior Indenture.
-As of the date of this Official Statement, \$5,385,455,000 in aggregate principal amount of fixed and variable rate Turnpike Revenue Bonds are Outstanding under the Senior Indenture.
+As of the date of this Official Statement, \$5,716,515,000 in aggregate principal amount of fixed and variable rate Turnpike Revenue Bonds are Outstanding under the Senior Indenture.
+See APPENDIX A - "PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Future Financing Considerations."
 The foregoing amount includes certain notes evidencing and securing \$295,000,000 in loans (issued in six tranches) through the Immigrant Investor Program (known as the EB-5 visa program) administered by U.S. Citizenship and Immigration Services, the proceeds of which are being used to fund a portion of the I-95 Interchange project and certain projects in the Commissioner's current or any prior ten year capital plan (the "EB-5 Loans").
-See APPENDIX A -"THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION" for additional information on the EB-5 Loans.
+The Commission intends to close on a seventh tranche in the amount of \$52,000,000 on November 6, 2019.
+See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION" for additional information on the EB-5 Loans.
 Also included in the principal amount outstanding under the Senior Indenture is \$863,470,000 aggregate principal amount of variable rate debt.
-Other obligations issued and Outstanding under the Senior Indenture include the Commission's obligations under various interest rate swap agreements having a total current notional amount of \$942,280,000.
-See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION."
+Other obligations issued and Outstanding under the Senior Indenture include the Commission's obligations under various interest rate swap agreements having a total current notional amount of \$685,650,000.
+See APPENDIX A - "THE PENNSYLVANIA" TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION."
 The Tolls are not pledged to secure the Subordinate Revenue Bonds, the Special Revenue Bonds, the Oil Franchise Tax Revenue Bonds (as defined below) or the Registration Fee Revenue Bonds (as defined below).
-Certain payments made from moneys in the General Reserve Fund which are derived from Tolls are, however, pledged on a wholly subordinate basis to secure payments due on Subordinate Revenue Bonds, including the 2019A Subordinate Bonds, and any Special Revenue Bonds.
+Certain payments made from moneys in the General Reserve Fund which are derived from Tolls are, however, pledged on a wholly subordinate basis to secure payments due on Subordinate Revenue Bonds, including the 2019 Subordinate Bonds.

 Since 2009, the Commission has implemented annual increases in toll rates and other charges, as well as modifications to its commercial discounts, and expects to continue to implement future toll increases as determined by the Commission to be necessary to meet the then existing debt, capital and operational obligations of the Commission, including its payment obligations under Act 44 and Act 89.
 For a discussion of the Commission's revenue sources, including current rates, Tolls and Toll increases, see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Revenue Sources of the Commission," and "- Toll Schedule and Rates."
-For information in litigation challenging the Tolls, see "LITIGATION" below.
+For information on litigation challenging the Tolls, see "LITIGATION" below.
 See also APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Recent Developments and Pending Legislation."
 See also "CERTAIN RISK FACTORS - Recent Developments and Pending Legislation" below.